eea/clms-api-docs/source/download.md

 ### Restriction by bounding box

 In addition to the NUTS way, you can also restrict the download to a given bounding box.
 This is done by passing an array of 4 values in the signaling the 4 points that parameter.
-The values are ** UNKNOWN**.
+The values of the bounding box are the coordinates of a rectangle in EPSG:4326 projection.

 ## Request the download